massung/http/README.md

 The simplest server you can create would be...

-	CL-USER > (simple-http :port 8000)
+	CL-USER > (simple-http #'(lambda (req) (http-ok "Hello, world!")))
 	#<MP:PROCESS Name "HTTP Simple Server on port 8000" Priority 3 State "Running">

 Let's test it.

 	CL-USER > (http-get "localhost:8000")
-	#<RESPONSE 404 "Not Found">

-We got a 404 back because we haven't defined any routes for the server to test against.
-Routes are created with the `define-http-route` macro.

-	CL-USER > (define-http-route index ()
-	              ()
-	            (http-ok "Hello, world!"))
-	INDEX

-Now let's test our new route.

-	CL-USER > (http-get "localhost:8000")
 	#<RESPONSE 200 "OK">

 	CL-USER > (response-body *)
 	"Hello, world!"

-The `define-http-route` macro is broken up into 3 main parts: the path-spec, route guards, and body.
-The path-spec is the path in the request to the server.
-Each element in the path-spec can be a string, a symbol, or a list.

-The following are all examples of path-specs:

-	;; /index.html
-	("index.html")

-	;; /hello/:target
-	("hello" target)

-	;; /forum/:forum-id/thread/:thread-id
-	("forum" forum-id "thread" thread-id)

-	;; /static/...
-	("static" &rest path)

-Route guards are additional tests that are performed and must return `T` for the route body to be executed.
-These tests are predefined and are the keyword arguments to [`match-route`](https://github.com/massung/http/blob/master/server.lisp#L274).

-	;; example guards
-	(:methods '(:put :post))

-Let's modify the path-spec in our route to say hello to many people.

-	CL-USER > (define-http-route index ("hello" &rest names) (:methods '("GET"))
-	            (http-ok (format nil "Hello to ~{~:(~a~)~^, ~}" names))) INDEX

-Let's test it by pointing your browser to [localhost:8000/hello/jeff/tom/dan](http://localhost:8000/hello/jeff/tom/dan).
+Each time a request is made, the *route* function supplied is called with the HTTP request.
+You are expected to create and return a `response` object, which is then sent back.

 ## Response Generation

 In the example, you probably noticed the `http-ok` function being used to generate the response.
 The `:http-server` package comes with a myriad of response generation function.
-They set the correct response code, status message, and allow for an optional body.
+They set the correct response code, status message, headers (if required by the response code), and allow for an optional body.

 It's probably easiest to just look at `server.lisp` to get the entire list.
 But all of the major response codes are there (e.g. `http-created`, `http-not-found`, `http-bad-gateway`, ...).